 The antioxidant activity variation showed different trends according to heating temperatures.
 Heating of honey at 70 °C was found to be more effective than 50 and 60 °C for both two parameters.
 The results demonstrated that antioxidant activity was correlated with increased browning of the samples.

-Which translated to the darker the most antioxidant.
+Which translates into: the darker, the most antioxidant.

-Studies available are contradictory on the levels of antibacterial activity during its storage and heat.
-Some of them report that the exposure to heat or proponged storage resulted in a loss of antibacterial activity (Radwal et al. in 1984), while other studies found no correlation between age and antibacterial activity (Allen et al. in 1991 and Rios et al. in 2001)
+Studies available are contradictory on what happens to the levels of antibacterial activity during storage and heat.
+Some of them report that the exposure to heat or prolonged storage resulted in a loss of antibacterial activity (Radwal et al. in 1984), while other studies found no correlation between age and antibacterial activity (Allen et al. in 1991 and Rios et al. in 2001)